SpeedRunTools/twitchsrlirc/README.md

 The original project idea was laid out on [Nmaster64's Twitter](https://twitter.com/Nmaster64/status/379347530716549120).

 ## Usage
-If you navigate to ''index.html#ubercow'' it will load the embed for ubercow's twitch and an embeded IRC client that defaults to ''#ubercow'' on irc.speedrunslive.com.
+If you navigate to `index.html#ubercow` it will load the embed for ubercow's twitch and an embeded IRC client that defaults to `#ubercow` on irc.speedrunslive.com.

 ## Development and Hosting
 This project uses Bower and Grunt to manage dependencies and help with code.
 These are both NodeJS projects and can be installed through npm.

-Run ''grunt'' to compile it and ''grunt server'' to run the development server.
+Run `grunt` to compile it and `grunt server` to run the development server.
 Once it's compiled, you can host it as a static site on any web server.